Decision Conflict, Power Logit, and the Deferral Outside Option: Theory

-To our knowledge, \eqref{first} is a novel simple extension of the original \cite{luce59} model, with and without an outside option (see below).
-As we show in the sequel, moreover, interesting new insights are derived from this simple extension once intuitive structures are imposed on $u$ and/or $D$.
-As \eqref{D-definition} clarifies, moreover, any additional structure on $u$ and/or $D$ in turn translates into restrictions on the interplay between the odds of opting out relative to making an active choice at a menu on the one hand, and the normalized choice probabilities of the various feasible alternatives on the other.
-In Sections 3 and 4 we introduce interpretable axioms from this novel class and study the outcomes of their powerful interaction with A3.

-Before proceeding we compare the proposed model with the baseline \cite{luce59} (henceforth \textit{logit}) model \textit{with} and \textit{without} an outside option.
-To this end we note that a random non-forced choice model $\rho$ on $X\cup\{o\}$ admits the former representation if there is a function $u:X\cup\{o\}\rightarrow\R_{++}$ such that, for all $A\in\cm$ and $a\in A$,
+We now compare \eqref{first} to the baseline logit \textit{with} an outside option \parencite{anderson_etal,hensher-rose-greene15} and \textit{without} such an option.
+We recall that a random choice model $\rho$ on $X\cup\{o\}$ admits the former representation if there is a function $u:X\cup\{o\}\rightarrow\R_{++}$ such that, for all $A\in\cm$ and $a\in A$,